eric-dango/nico-ongaku.js/README.md

 # nico-ongaku
-A module to bulk fetch videos from niconico and extract audio.
+A module to bulk fetch videos from niconico and extract audios.
 Support fetching/extract video from ranking board and mylist

 Installation
 ==========